 Wards 30 and 32 are collectively referred to as the Children’s and Young People’s Unit.

-Ward 32 has nine short-stay beds, and children can stay on the ward for up to 24 hours.
-They are then sent home or admitted to the ward for further care.
-Children may be discharged home into the care of our community nurses who are called the ACE team, provided they meet the referral criteria.
+Ward 32 has nine short-stay beds, where children stay for up to 24 hours, after which they are sent home or admitted to the ward for further care.
+Children may be discharged home into the care of our community nurses or the ACE team, provided they meet the referral criteria.

-If a child requires longer treatment they may be moved to ward 30, a 41-bed inpatient unit which provides treatment for medical and surgical conditions.
+If a child requires further treatment they may be moved to ward 30, a 41-bed inpatient unit which provides treatment for medical and surgical conditions.

 Bradford does not have a PICU.
-Children may be transferred to other units with the help of the Embrace team, who ensure the safe transfer of patients between centres.
+Children may be transferred to other units with the help of the Embrace team, the regional children’s transport team who provide safe transfer of patients between centres.

-Ward 2 is our children’s day case unit; children attend for planned or acute (emergency) surgery and will go home after treatment or be transferred to ward 30 if they are not able to go home within the day.
+Ward 12 is a children’s day case unit; children attend for planned or acute (emergency) surgery and will go home after treatment or be transferred to ward 30 if they are not able to go home within the day.

 The ward also runs a haematology service which gives regular blood transfusions and treatments to children with complex blood disorders.
 The service also carries out day-case medical procedures such as food challenges for children who suffer from food allergies and other day-case tests.